LaoArchAngel/fsw-wiki/questions_cultural_fit.markdown

 * What kind of environments have you worked in previously and what did you like/dislike about them?

+* Describe the management style that motivates you and inspires you to do your best work.

 ---

 # In-person questions

 * After getting a peek at what our building looks like, how would you describe the environment?
+    * What do you like about the environment?
+    * What would you change about the environment?